iq-motion-control/iq-module-communication-doc/docs/api_docs/python.rst

     print(module.get_all("system_control"))

 Again, you can also treat the returned value as a normal parameter, and store it in a variable.
+In this case the data is stored as an array.

 Set
 ^^^^^^^^^^